-A world where the productive vulnerable groups, particularly women, have access to services that significantly improve their economic opportunities and quality of life.
+Our ambition is to create a sustainable society where productive vulnerable groups, particularly women, youth, and children, have access to services that significantly improve their economic opportunities and quality of life.

 Our Founding Story